An Ensemble Method for Producing Word Representations focusing on the Greek Language: Data Sources and Tools

 \subsection{FastText Library}

-FastText is an open-source, free, lightweight library that allows users to learn text representations and text classifiers.
-It is written in C++, supports multiprocessing during training, and allows the user to train supervised and unsupervised representations of words and sentences.
-FastText supports training Continuous Bag-of-Words or Skip-gram models using negative sampling, softmax or hierarchical softmax loss functions.
-Furthermore, fastText offers a variety of tuning parameters, so the user can discover the most efficient combination of parameters that suits his / her needs.
+FastText is an open-source library that allows users to learn text representations and text classifiers.
+It supports training Continuous Bag-of-Words or Skip-gram models using different loss functions and a variety of tuning parameters.

 Our contribution to fastText Library is the CBOS method that can be used for training.
-The source code is publicly available\footnotemark.
+The source code will be made publicly available\footnotemark.